Empirical Computation: Prompting versus Programming: Motivation and Open Challenges

 \emph{Programming vs prompting to solve problems}.
 Today, we write programs to solve problems.
 As mentioned, a program represents \emph{how} that problem is solved.
 Just like the problem can often be decomposed into smaller sub-problems, a program can be composed from many smaller computational units (e.g., functions).
 A program is a \emph{specific} solution for a \emph{specific} problem.
 The software engineering community has developed many approaches and techniques to analyze the properties (incl. correctness) of a program \cite{roadmap}.
-However, in the future, we might simply prompt an LLM to solve a problem.
-There is no program to analyze w.r.t. the problem it solves. \textbf{What can we say about the result?
-How do we even \emph{test} the correctness of LLMs for various computational problems}?
+However, in the future, we might simply prompt an agent to solve a problem.
+There is no program to analyze with respect to the problem it solves. \textbf{What can we say about the result?
+How do we \emph{test}~the~correct\-ness of agents for various computational problems}?

-Programming gives us absolute, direct, and precise control about the correctness and efficiency of a computation.
+Programming gives us absolute, direct, and precise control over the correctness and efficiency of a computation.
 The procedure of the computation is explicit and predefined.
 The fault of an incorrect computation can be localized and repaired.
-In contrast, prompting offers more flexibility particularly when requirements are uncertain.
-Without constraints on language, input structure, or algorithm, an ``empirical computer'' returns the result after interpreting the user-provided, informal description of the problem statement using the available context.
-If we found the result to be incorrect, \textbf{how can we programmatically \emph{improve} correctness for future instances} (without introducing regressions for other problems)?

-\paragraph{Formal vs informal representations of problem instances} In \emph{programming}, inputs are provided using a \emph{specific} format, type, or data structure.
-Everyone who, as part of a software testing class, has been asked to implement and to test a program for the triangle classification problem knows that we have to be very precise about that format.
+In contrast, prompting offers more flexibility, particularly when requirements are uncertain.
+Without constraints on language \cite{grammaraligned,chopchop}, input structure, or algorithm, an empirical computer returns the result after interpreting the user-provided, informal description of the problem statement using the available context.
+If we found the result to be incorrect, \textbf{how can we programmatically \emph{improve} correctness for future instances} (without introducing regressions)? \paragraph{Formal vs informal representations of problem instances} In \emph{programming}, inputs are provided using a \emph{specific} format, type, or data structure.
+Everyone who, as part of a software testing class, has been asked to implement and to test a program for the triangle classification problem knows that we have to be \emph{very precise} about that format.
 When parsing from a file, do we give lengths or angles, separated by commas or dashes?
 Are spaces and tabs allowed?
-When receiving as function input, should I use a primitive type or implement my own class?
+When receiving as function input, should I use a primitive type, like (unsigned) integers, or implement my own class?
 Are negative numbers allowed?
-What about floating point?
+What about floating point values?